 As a longtime fulfillment 3PL, we’ve had a chance to experience numerous companies' fulfillment warehouse KPI programs up close and personal.
 Just as important, we've put thousands of hours into researching, refining, and reporting on our own (including some you probably haven't considered).

-In the process, we’ve discovered several sensible secrets about what makes KPI programs successful – and why it’s more important than ever that companies like yours begin to focus more time and energy on getting their fulfillment KPIs right.
+In the process, we’ve discovered several sensible secrets about what makes KPI programs successful – and why it’s more important than ever that companies like yours begin to focus more time and energy on getting their warehouse KPIs right.

-1. Include KPIs In Your RFP
+1. Include Warehouse KPIs In Your RFP

 Many companies hastily decide upon KPIs just before the work starts, and sometimes after.
 Big mistake.

 When outsourcing fulfillment services to a third-party logistics provider (3PL), it’s best to include KPIs in your Request For Proposal (RFP).
 The more clearly you can articulate your desired performance levels up front, the better aligned you’ll be with your 3PL partner – about expectations and what it will take to deliver to that standard.

 Does this mean that you’re stuck with these fulfillment KPIs ad infinitum?
 Absolutely not.
 In fact, once you’ve chosen your 3PL, one of your first action items should be to schedule a working KPI discussion to hash out the final particulars.
 What it does mean, however, is that you’ve invested time to get your relationship started off on the right foot – with clear, objective expectations.